Roybie/VL-interpreter/README.md

 # VL Interpreter
 Interpreter for the VL language

-WIP: CURRENTLY ONLY PARSES BUT DOES NOT INTERPRET
+Needs Rust installed to run atm.

+*WIP*

 usage:

-- vl filename.vl
+- vl sourcefile

 or

-- cargo run filename.vl
+- cargo run sourcefile

+see examples folder for source code examples

 # VL specification